WaterWorks Art Center

 of space, art project supplies, instructor, tables and

 chairs.
-Your 90 minute party allows for the one
+Your 90 minute party allows for a 45-minute art

-hour art project, and 30 minutes for cake and presents.
+project, and 45 minutes for refreshments and presents.

 WaterWorks is housed in a renovated historical building in